easylibs/streamer-sql/README.md

 2|         .select("AVG(score)", "t1.*")
 3|         .forEach(System.out::println);
 ```
+Prepared Query
 ---

-Lastly here is an example that shows how use a `PreparedStatement` query.
-The prepared statement can be reused over and over:
+Lastly here is an example that shows how use a `PreparedStatement` backed query.
+The prepared query can be reused over and over by supplying different values

 SQL:
 ```sql